hyperledger/indy-plenum/docs/source/audit_ledger.md

         "data": {
             "ver": "1",

-            "viewNo": <...>, # view no of last 3PC batch which is equal to the current view no "ppSeqNo": <...>, # ppSeqNo of last 3PC batch "ledgerSize": { # a map of ledger_id -> size
+            # view no of last 3PC batch which is equal to the current view no
+            "viewNo": <...>,

+            # ppSeqNo of last 3PC batch
+            "ppSeqNo": <...>,

+            # a map of ledger_id -> size
+            "ledgerSize": {
                 0: <...>, # pool ledger size
                 1: <...>, # domain ledger size
                 2: <...>, # config ledger size
                 1001: <...>, # plugin ledger size
             },

-            "ledgerRoot": {  # either a root hash as base58, or a delta, that is a difference between the current audit txn seqno and a seq_no of audit txn where it was changed last time
+            # either a root hash as base58, or a delta,
+            # that is a difference between the current audit txn seqno and
+            # a seq_no of audit txn where it was changed last time
+            "ledgerRoot": {
                 0: <...>, # pool ledger root (hash or seqno delta)
                 1: <...>, # domain ledger root (hash or seqno delta)
                 2: <...>, # config ledger root (hash or seqno delta)
                 1001: <...>, # plugin ledger root (hash or seqno delta)
                 # -1: <...>, in case of shared root for all ledgers
             },

-           "stateRoot": {   # a state root hash as base58 for the ledgers that changed the state in this 3PC
+           # a state root hash as base58 for the ledgers that changed the state in this 3PC
+           "stateRoot": {
                 0: <...>, # pool state root hash
                 1: <...>, # domain state root hash
                 2: <...>, # config state root hash
                 1001: <...>, # plugin state root hash
                 # -1: <...>, in case of shared root for all ledgers
-            }
+            },

+            # either a list of primaries (Node names) for every protocol insatnce,
+            # or a delta to the audit transaction the primaries were changed last time
+            "primaries": <...>
         },
         "metadata": {
         },